j7nn7k/affilify/README.md

 * Improve performance: E.g. don't do unnecessary checks
 * Test more config failures
 * Test if all services are configured. if not do not run the replacement scripts
-* Test more exotic config combinations (all services configured.
-Only some configured etc...)
 * Include travis and all that fancy CI stuff (test coverage, build status, etc)
 * Publish plugin on package managers (e.g. bower)